MarkDing/IoT-Developer-Boot-Camp-Wiki/zigbee/Zigbee-Hands-on-Forming-and-Joining.md

 # 7. Establish connection between Light and Switch
 This chapter presents how to form a network and join to this.
 The communication between the devices will be captured by Network Analyzer tool.
-For the 0th step, open both Light and Switch serial console, and type the “echo 1” command.
+At the beginning, open both Light and Switch serial console, and type the "echo 1" command.
 It helps to track the released command which makes the log more understandable.
 Please perform the following operations:

 ## 7.1.
 Create a centralized network